 - ensure that their business unit of CSR attains its business objectives; and

 - ensure compliance with laws, regulations and CSR policies.

 The use of CSR time, material, or facilities for purposes not directly related to company business, or the removal or borrowing of CSR property without permission is prohibited.
-Incidental personal use of such CSR resources as computers, phones, faxes, copiers and internet access is permitted, but employees must ensure that CSR's interests are not harmed.
+Incidental personal use of CSR resources such as computers, phones, copiers and internet access is permitted, but employees must ensure that CSR’s interests are not harmed.

 Using Social Media Responsibly

 All CSR people are expected to use social media responsibly, respectfully and safely.
 CSR people are representatives of our business and it is important to remember that content shared on social media can exist indefinitely and be seen by a much larger audience than intended.

 More information is available in CSR’s Acceptable Use Policy.

 CSR people are responsible to ensure that confidential information relating to customers, work colleagues and CSR operations and suppliers is properly protected.
 Such information cannot be shared, including via any form of social media (eg LinkedIn), unless allowed or required under relevant laws or regulation – or agreed by the person or organisation whose information it is.